dark-fireside/dark-fireside/content/stories/disruption.md

 author: "sath, ana, h"
 ---

-> VOICE: KNIGHT OF CUPS
+> VOICE: KNIGHT OF CUPS.
 > {{.sath}}
-> CHARACTER: SIX OF WANDS
+> CHARACTER: SIX OF WANDS.
 > {{.sath}}

 you unplug your headset with a sigh, stretching to relieve the vague tension of sitting in a chair all day.